 After a small cafe with a magnificent view of the city you will end the day with the spice market or Egyptian market, it is located in the Eminönü district, below the Suleymaniye Mosque.
 The Egyptian Bazaar was built by the Venetians in 1663 with the money collected with taxes from Cairo, hence the name of Egyptian Bazaar.
 The Egyptian Bazaar is also called the spice market for the multitude of spice choices found inside.

 We are sure that this day will be a journey in time and also a historic discovery of Istanbul.

 Note that we are not visiting the Blue Mosque which is currently under renovation and the visit is not worth it.

 The walk starts at 9:30 am and ends at around 5:30 pm.
 We send you the meeting place after confirmation.
 You can do this tour every day except Monday and Sunday.

-We welcome a maximum of 12 participants which allows us to keep a more friendly spirit during this visit.
+We welcome a maximum of 12 participants.
 We can also privatize the day if you wish.

 Lunch is included in the price, we will show you the Turkish gastronomy of East Anatolia, there is something for everyone, even for vegetarians.
 We also offer you a coffee (or tea) break during the day.

 The price is 70 € per person and includes all the tickets for all the monuments visited during the day, lunch, as well as transport.
 This day is free for children under 8, we also make a price for large families.